The Man That Was Used Up: Analysis

+Alternatively, it has been suggested that Poe may have been referring to Richard Mentor Johnson, Vice President of the United States under Martin Van Buren, who had fought Britain's Indian allies in the War of 1812 and bragged that he personally killed Tecumseh.
+J. Gerald Kennedy further suggests General Alexander Macomb, the Commanding General of the United States Army, as the model for General Smith.
+Contemporary accounts described Macomb as a dashing figure, but his performance in Florida was ineffectual and ruinous, which may have given Poe fodder for the superficially debonaire but secretly dismembered Smith.

 According to scholar Leland S. Person, Poe is using the story as a critique of male military identity, which he knew well from his own military career and his studies at the United States Military Academy at West Point.
 It is a literal deconstruction of the identity of a military model of manhood according to postmodern narrative, that was given status after Indian removal campaigns of the 1830s.
 The story seems to suggest that the war hero has nothing left but the injuries he has received in battle to make up his identity.
 According to Shawn James Rosenheim, Poe also is questioning technology, suggesting that it will soon be difficult to distinguish man from machine.
 The story also has minor critiques of racism; the war hero was taken apart by Indians but is put together by his "old negro valet" named Pompey (a name Poe also uses in "A Predicament"), arguably undermining the power of white male dominance.
 Poe may also have been reacting to the popular "subversive" humor of the day, exaggerating the technique to the point of being inane.

 The opening epigraph to the story is from Le Cid by Pierre Corneille and translates to:

 "Weep, weep, my eyes and float yourself in tears!

 The better half of my life has laid the other to rest."

 The story bears a resemblance to "A Beautiful Young Nymph Going to Bed", a satiric poem by Jonathan Swift from 1731.
 Both works depict grotesquely artificial bodies: Swift's poem features a young woman preparing for bed by deconstructing, while Poe's story features an old man reconstructing himself to begin his day.